diskoverdata/diskover-docs/source_files/maintenance_routine.md

 ## Routine Maintenance

 The routine maintenance of Diskover consists of ensuring your environment is up to date with current software versions as they become available.
-Please check the [Prerequisite and Requirements](#requirements) section for the latest approved versions.
+Please check the [requirements](#requirements) section for the latest approved versions.

 ### Update Diskover and Diskover-Web